KittehOrg/KittehIRCClientLib/docs/advanced/sts.md

 The InspIRCd test network has support for STS, currently using a CAP key of "draft/sts".
-Due to a [recent spec change](https://github.com/ircv3/ircv3-specifications/commit/c0fcd05aceaa7f117d438ebc31814e1d49226967), KICL's implementation currently also uses this key.
+Due to a [recent spec change](https://github.com/ircv3/ircv3-specifications/commit/c0fcd05aceaa7f117d438ebc31814e1d49226967), KICL's implementation supports this key.

 There is a simple [Charybdis module](https://github.com/lol768/charybdis/blob/release/4/extensions/sts_module.c) that was created as part of the work on this functionality for testing purposes only.
 This has also been updated